 Ready to start using exit tickets in your library?

 DOWNLOAD A FREEBIE

-You can download a free sample set of exit tickets from the resource library.
+Join thousands of other librarians and teachers and gain access to the vault of FREE EDUCATION RESOURCES.
 Click the button to log-in or to learn how you can gain access to the library.